mpobrien/jira_util/README.md

 Then follow the instructions in the terminal.

-Take the private key that is sent back and write it to a file.
+Take the private key that is sent back and save it to a file.
 Then the consumer key and use it in the following command:

 ```